Wendy Williams’ Guardianship Explained by a Probate Lawyer

 Was There No Other Way for Wells Fargo to Protect Wendy Williams’ Finances?

 Guardianships, such as Williams’, are generally established as a last resort.
 This is due to how restrictive they can be.
-If there is another less-restrictive way to adequately protect an incapacitated adult, the court may decide against approving the guardianship petition.
-While Williams allegedly granted her son, Kevin Jr., power of attorney, giving him the authority to manage both her finances and welfare, the court evidently believed that these documents could not sufficiently protect Williams.
+If there is another less-restrictive alternative to conservatorship/guardianship to adequately protect an incapacitated adult, the court generally would not approve the guardianship petition.

 There is also the question of why no one in Williams’ orbit was given the opportunity to act as her financial guardian.
 Again, this question is difficult to answer due to the court documents being sealed, but it is possible that the court wanted a neutral third-party professional in the role instead of someone with close ties to Williams, who could more easily exploit her.